-Lemon and blackberry meringue cake is an inventive, unusual cake for my mother’s birthday.
-This cake combines zesty lemon flavors with sweet blackberries in a delightful harmony.
+Lemon and blackberry meringue cake is an inventive, unusual cake for Mother’s Day.
+This dessert combines zesty lemon flavors with sweet blackberries in a delightful harmony.

 Contents